Scholarships, Grants, and Financial Aid

 UpFront Auckland: The University of Auckland offers several $5,000-7,500 scholarships exclusively to IFSA students to help cover some of the upfront costs of studying abroad (airfare, program deposit, cash deposit).
 See the IFSA Upfront Advance tab for more information.

-University of Canterbury: Canterbury awards multiple scholarships exclusively for IFSA students.
+University of Canterbury: Canterbury awards multiple scholarships exclusively for IFSA students who attend the IFSA University of Canterbury Partnership program.
 Awards range from NZ$1,500 to NZ$2,200, and the university also gives “general awards” to select students upon arrival.

 University of Otago: Otago is offering IFSA first-generation college students the exclusive opportunity to apply for one of two full housing scholarships available for Fall semester only.
 Apply for the award by completing the IFSA scholarship application by April 1.